nadayassin19/alx-low_level_programming/0x0B-malloc_free/README.md

-This is readme file for the project 0x0B.
+This is Read me file for project 0x0B.
 C - malloc, free